Cultural Samvaad| Indian Culture and Heritage

 Having been awakened from his Yoganidra, Vishnuji engaged in a furious battle with the two demons – Madhu and Kaitabha for almost five thousand years.
 Devi Mahamaya stepped in and deluded the asuras into believing that they were invincible.
 They started brimming with arrogance and told Vishnuji – ‘Ask us for a boon’.
 Jagannatha requested Madhu and Kaitabha that they should be annihilated by him.
 The trapped asuras desired to be killed at a dry place which they hoped would not be found.
 Lo and behold, Hari placed them on his thighs and beheaded them with his Sudarshan Chakra.
 Madhu and Kaitabha had been destroyed and it was time for creation to begin.

-Introduction to Devi Saptashati
+Introduction to Devi Mahatmya

 Durga Saptashati - Madhu Kaitabh